 Benin Satellite Map

 The country of Benin occupies an area of 114,763 square kilometers (44,310 sq mi), which makes it one of the smaller countries in Africa.
 Benin is elongated in the north-south direction, slightly bulging in the northern region.
 Benin is located just above the equator between 6° and 13°N latitudes.
 Unlike its neighbors to the north, the Sahara Desert does not extend as far to Benin.
-Instead, land types that are characteristic to Benin include savannah, fallow, mangroves, and remnant forests.
+Instead, land types that are characteristic of Benin include savannah, fallow, mangroves, and remnant forests.
 Although deforestation is ongoing in Benin, forests cover a bit more than an estimated 40% of Benin.

 Benin Physical Map